Top 10 Tips to be a fabulous adopter (by adopters)

 No. 5 – The ability to ignore people’s silly comments & questions

 Adoptive parents get asked a lot of unhelpful questions.
 Often, very private and hurtful questions.
-Such gems may include: ‘Oh, you aren’t her real Mum/Dad?’
-Or, ‘Could you not have children of your own?’
-Why do they ask these questions ? we don’t know, people don’t often mean any harm and it’s a bit of a mystery why it still happens but we want to prepare you that it probably will at some stage and you may be surprised that the questions may come from people you didn’t expect.
-Let us pass on the knowledge of the adoption blogger ‘a bun from another oven’ who explains just how to deal with some of these questions in her blog titled: TEN THINGS TO SAY TO ADOPTIVE PARENTS THAT WILL MAKE THEM WANT TO PUNCH YOU IN THE FACE.
-Enjoy.
+Such gems may include: ‘Oh, you aren’t her real Mum/Dad?’ or, ‘Could you not have children of your own?’…why do they ask these questions ?
+We don’t know, people don’t often mean any harm and it’s a bit of a mystery why it still happens but we want to prepare you that it probably will happen at some stage and you may be surprised that the questions may come from people you didn’t expect.

 No 6 – Resilience

 Another great attribute for all parents, resilience.
-Being able to adapt well in the face of adversity and times of stress isn’t easy for anyone but it’s vital when you are looking to become a parent through adoption.
+Being able to adapt well in the face of adversity and at times of stress isn’t easy for anyone, but it’s vital when you are looking to become a parent through adoption.
 Children who have had the early trauma of having to spend time in care really need parents with that ‘stickability’ factor, parents who just won’t give up on them during the challenging times.
-Our support services offer lots of workshops and training to develop your strategies to build up resilience in our families and we are always here to listen, support and help.
+As mentioned above, our support services offer lots of workshops and training to develop your strategies and to build up resilience in our families.
+Adoption Matters will always be here to listen, support and help.